EricAtHaufe/api-style-guide/documentation.md

 An API needs a proper documentation to help developers to use the API.

-It is important to have a short but meaningful description about the purpose of the API.
+It is important to have a readable and meaningful summary about the purpose of the API.

-Describe important use cases to give developers a quick headstart.
+The description should provide a verbose explanation of the operation behavior including  important use cases to give developers a quick headstart.

 Goal is to enable a developer to use your API as quick as possible.